panoramicovphc/ansible/README.md

-# MK-House Ansible Playbooks
+# Ansible Playbooks

-This repository contains Ansible playbooks for setting up and managing the infrastructure of a homelab environment.
+This repository contains Ansible playbooks for setting up and managing the infrastructure of various environments.
 The project is part of a broader Infrastructure as Code (IaC) initiative aimed at automating the deployment and management of various services and applications.

 ## Overview